 6. A Bluetooth radio

-Next to the printer and the kettle, the Bluetooth radio is the next most used machine in my house.
-I own both of these VQ radios, and I use them every single day.
+Next to the printer and the kettle, the VQ Radio[ is the next most used machine in my house.
+I own both of these VQ radios, and I use them both in different rooms every single day.
 Usually, it’s streaming music from my iPad over to the radio.
 It’s so handy!
 And pretty.

 7. A mini fridge